kngpvrk/BP1-SeismicWavePropagation/README.md

 - S. Evje and T. Fl˚atten.
 Cfl-violating numerical schemes for a two-fluid model.
 Journal of Scientific Computing, 29:83–114, 2006.
 - Ankit Rohatgi.
 Webplotdigitizer, 2023.
 Accessed: January 17, 2025.

+✤ *This was the final project for the BWp1 Geophysical Methods: Introduction to Geophysical Project Work (WiSe 24/25), supervised by Prof. Dr. T. Duretz, Goethe University Frankfurt.*